-Is Sylvia Hermann Based on a Real Person?
-Where is She Now?
+Is Sylvia Hermann Based on an Actual Person?
+What Happened to Her?

 Operation Finale’ follows the true story of the capture of Adolf Eichmann, one of the men who was instrumental in the planning and execution of the Holocaust, which claimed more than six million lives.
 The movie focuses on a team of Mossad agents who arrive in Argentina to covertly get Eichmann out of the country to Israel, where he will be tried for his crimes.

 While for the most part, we follow the perspective of these agents, a father and daughter also play a significant role in bringing Eichmann to justice.
-The daughter, named Sylvia, especially, takes a risk in the mission.
-If you are wondering whether she is based on a real person and where she is now, then here’s what you need to know.
+The daughter, named Sylvia, especially, takes a risk in the mission, prompting many to question whether she is a real individual.

 Yes, Sylvia Hermann’s character in ‘Operation Finale’ is based on her real-life counterpart.
 Sylvia’s family came to Argentina in 1938.
 She was half-Jewish but was completely unaware of it.
 Her father, Lothar Hermann, had survived imprisonment in the Dachau concentration camp, where he was kept for being a socialist.
 As per reports, he was once so brutally beaten by the Gestapo that later, his injuries resulted in him losing sight in one eye.